Thury, Yonne: Since 1800

 As part of the Waterloo campaign, Thury was occupied by Austrian Hussars from 29 July to 5 August 1815, and then briefly by the Bavarian Army.

 In 1840, the municipal council under mayor Edme Rouger decided to relocate the cemetery from the village square to its current location in the outskirts.
 The new cemetery enclosure was completed in 1844.
 The town hall was built between 1844 and 1861.

 There was unrest in Thury following the 1851 French coup d'état, as in neighboring places in Nivernais and Puisaye.
 The leaders of the uprising against the coup were pardoned in 1852.

 World War I took a heavy toll like in most French villages.
 38 local casualties are listed on Thury's war monument.

 Electrification was conducted in the 1920s, and running water was installed in the late 1930s with the construction of four reservoirs around Thury.

 Thury was again occupied by German invaders in June 1940 during World War II.
 Because it had been equipped with running water ahead of the surrounding villages, a German company camped there, in the park of the Angilbert property.
 The Kommandantur was established in the former post office.
 An Avro Lancaster Allied bomber on its way to targets in Germany was downed by a Focke-Wulf fighter aircraft above Taingy in the night of 25–26 July 1944, leaving no survivors.
 Another British plane was downed above the hamlet of Colangette.

 The main organised resistance in Thury's surroundings was the Maquis 3, which started in March–April 1944 in a wood north of Saint-Sauveur.
 This maquis then had to move east and was established near Thury on the Montagne des Alouettes in late July 1944.
 About 250-strong, the group had weapons parachuted by Allied planes.
 The village was liberated in August 1944.

 Sewage was completed between 1959 and 1962.

 Thury had a resident doctor during most of the 19th and 20th centuries.
 The last village doctor retired in 2011.

 Local government

 The municipality of Thury was created in 1793.
-It has always been part of the départment of Yonne.
+It has always been part of the département of Yonne.
 Initially it was the seat (chef-lieu) of its own canton, part of the arrondissement of Saint-Fargeau.
 In 1801, Thury became part of the canton of Saint-Sauveur-en-Puisaye and the arrondissement of Auxerre.
 Following a remodeling of the cantons, Thury has been part of the Canton of Vincelles since 2015.

 Thury was part of the Pays de Puisaye-Forterre, created as one of the new pays under the Loi du 4 février 1995 d'orientation pour l'aménagement et le développement du territoire.
 This pays was dissolved on 31 December 2016 and replaced on 1 January 2017 by the Communauté de communes de Puisaye-Forterre, with seat in Saint-Fargeau.